telerik/maui-docs/knowledge-base/customize-chart-tooltip-net-maui.md

 ## Description

-I want to customize the tooltips in Chart for .NET MAUI.
+I want to customize the tooltips in the Chart for .NET MAUI.

 ## Solution